 Even though most patients in ceramic braces love how discrete they are, we do have some teens and adults who like to use colored ligature ties.

-These give braces an almost neon look, where the colors pop off the clear brackets, creating a really unique look most people haven’t seen before.
+These give our Southington CT clear braces an almost neon look, where the colors pop off the clear brackets, creating a really unique look most people haven’t seen before.

 Metal braces are known for their durability and strength.
 Although ceramic braces are also tough, they are made from a different, more fragile material that is easier to chip or crack.

 Traditional braces are also able to tolerate more pressure than newer ceramic ones.
 If you require more severe corrections, metal braces could be the better option.

 Adjustments have to be slightly smaller with ceramic braces, so it can take a little more time to align your teeth successfully.
 However, both types of braces work on the same principles and tend to be equally as effective in most cases.

 Some people worry about ceramic braces staining, but that hasn’t been a problem for several years.
 Ceramic brackets won’t stain.